 - Crypts, or cervix glands, grow in number and increase in size to store more sperm.

-- The cervix’s mucus barrier thins out so it’s easier for sperm to pass through.
+- The cervix’s mucus barrier thins out, so it’s easier for sperm to pass through.

 Not always!
 Lifespan depends on where sperm land after ejaculation.

 But if sperm have a chance to dry out, they basically die.
-Ejaculated sperm that land on cold, dry objects may die after a few minutes — although very rarely they may last a whole 30 minutes.
-They may die even faster in a hot bath or a hot tub due to the heat or chemicals in the water.
+Ejaculated sperm that land on cold, dry objects may die after a few minutes — although very rarely, sperm may last a whole 30 minutes.

-- fallopian tubes: two tubes that connect the uterus to the ovaries, allowing sperm to move toward egg cells and fertilized eggs to move into the uterus
+- Fallopian tubes: Two tubes that connect the uterus to the ovaries, allowing sperm to move toward egg cells and fertilized eggs to move into the uterus

 One of the oldest persisting myths is that while there are a limited number of eggs (which is true), sperm is available in a lifetime supply.
+Not so fast.

-Sperm production, or spermatogenesis, does take place indefinitely, but the quality and motility of sperm declines with age.
+Sperm production, or spermatogenesis, does take place

 Supposedly, tight undies decrease sperm count, while loose boxers keep everything at just the right temperature for sperm production.
+But underwear has (almost) no effect on sperm.

 And get this: The body may compensate for extra testicle heat by releasing a little extra sperm-producing follicle-stimulating hormone.